Uni resources

 In both my algorithms subjects we wrote code in C, and I relied a lot on Beej's Guide to C Programming by Brian "Beej Jorgensen" Hall.

-I was in the somewhat-notorious cohort taking Probability in semester 1, 2025, and Introduction to Probability by Blitzstein & Hwang was indispensable.
+Introduction to Probability by Blitzstein & Hwang was indispensable for this subject.
 It went a tiny bit further than my probability class and covered a touch of statistics (mainly order statistics), but I wish there was a second volume that covered all of my stats class, but I really liked the way this book explained things.
 I also really liked The Drunkard's Walk by Leonard Mlodinow for an informal, intuitive intro to probability and randomness.

 When I took Statistics, I relied a lot on Probability and Statistics for Computer Scientists by Michael Baron.
 The examples were all computing-related, but nothing requiring a deep knowledge of computing or programming, and otherwise it was just a well-written book that explained concepts in an approachable way.
 The 2nd edition is fine, but the 3rd edition has been updated to add R code examples as well as MATLAB, and I found that more useful since my lab classes used R.